MarianoChaves/reactor-fit/README.md

-# reactor-fit
-This is a reactor fit using the emcee sampling
+This directory contains the source files for GLoBESfit.